 Lowell Farms presently leases its facilities through its subsidiaries other than the processing facility it owns in Salinas, California.
-The following table sets forth information about our properties.
+The following table sets forth information about the current facilities that we use to support our operations.
 We believe that these facilities are generally suitable to meet our needs.